carsdotcom/powertrain/README.md

 For example, you might want to extract the `powertrain.mk` file from a container so you can run it with it's declared config:

+    powertrain extract run NAME=my-app VERSION=1.2.3 EXTRACT_SRC=/app/powertrain.mk

+...and maybe it has a custom run script as well which you want to use, but that run script is inside the image...

     powertrain extract run NAME=my-app VERSION=1.2.3 EXTRACT_SRC=/app/powertrain.mk,/app/scripts/docker/run.sh RUN_SCRIPT=$(pwd)/run.sh

 <br>